 USF has continued a unique educational partnership that Woolard initiated with Apple Inc. that allows every USF student-athlete to have access to a 13-inch Macbook Pro computer every semester.
 The laptops are loaned to student-athletes each semester and allow them to keep up with their classes, professors, tutors and classmates while on the road.
 USF also secured Mi-Fi cards that provide high-speed internet access to traveling teams, providing for "anytime, anywhere learning."

 Woolard has become personally involved in building resources that will allow USF to maintain its early success in the NCAA's APR (Academic Progress Rate) rankings.
-Including the 2011 report, USF's annual APR has increased for the fifth year in a row.
-Of USF's 18 sports represented in the 2011 report, 15 have a positive multi-year APR trend and 16-of-18 programs have annual APR rates above 950, including eight with perfect rates of 1,000.
-The football multi-year score has improved for the fifth consecutive year and their 53-point increase over the last three years is the largest improvement of any BCS school.
+Including the 2012 report, USF's annual APR has increased for the sixth year in a row.
+Of USF's 18 sports represented in the 2012 report, 17-of-18 programs have annual APR rates above 950, including nine with perfect rates of 1,000.
+The football multi-year score has improved for the sixth consecutive year and their four-year improvement is the best in the BCS by 21 points.

 Additionally, USF has produced several stand-out scholar athletes.
 Chaz Hine became USF's first-ever National Football Foundation National Scholar-Athlete in 2011.
 Prior to that, two men's soccer players won the BIG EAST Male Scholar Athlete of the Year in both 2008-09 and 2009-10.
 The award is the BIG EAST's highest academic honor, and is given annually to the top academic performer across all male sports in the conference.

-Recently, Woolard has gone out and secured top-level head coaches in Skip Holtz (football), Chris Malloy (Men's Golf), Courtney Draper (Volleyball) and Matt Hill (Men's Tennis).
-In addition, Woolard was instrumental in signing both Holtz and head men's basketball coach Stan Heath to lengthy extensions.
-Holtz's new contract runs through the 2017 season, while Heath's contract will run through the 2017-18 season.
+Recently, Woolard has gone out and secured top-level head coaches in Willie Taggart (football), Chris Malloy (men's golf), Courtney Draper (volleyball) and Matt Hill (men's tennis).
+In addition, Woolard was instrumental in signing Stan Heath (men's basketball), George Keifer (men's soccer) and Ken Erikson (softball) to lengthy contract extensions.

 Expanded television and radio coverage for USF programs has also been a key initiative for Woolard.
 In 2005, he helped complete an agreement that allows for the most electronic media exposure in school history.
 In addition to USF's football and men's basketball programs upgrading to more powerful stations, every USF women's basketball and baseball game was being aired on the radio for the first time ever.
 Woolard also secured the program's first Spanish-language football broadcast.
 Woolard went one step further in 2012, securing an agreement with 98.7 the Fan, a CBS affiliate and Tampa Bay's first-ever FM sports station.
 The agreement makes 98.7 the Fan the flagship station for all football and men's basketball broadcasts, while all women's basketball and baseball games will be aired live on 98.7 the Fan's sister station, 1010 AM, which is also a CBS affiliate.
 USF's continuous presence on an FM station will allow the Bulls to reach the maximum amount of listeners, while the two entities will work hand-in-hand to promote USF Athletics.